The Foundation for Public Code will only start auditing codebases for possible stewardship in summer 2019.

 - Community management: processing feedback and contributions, events

-- Productization services: branding, communication, refactoring for reuse
+- Productization: branding, communication, refactoring for reuse

 - Packaging, distributing official versions, compatibility updating